Java code for Curl PUT ExampleThis Java code snippet was generated automatically for the Curl PUT example.

 The Content-Type HTTP header is used to indicate the media type of the resource in the body of the Curl request.
 For the server response, the Content-Type header tells Curl the type of data in the response body.

 Why do I need to specify Content-Type for Curl PUT requests explicitly?

 If you submit data using Curl and do not explicitly specify the data type, Curl will use application/x-www-form-urlencoded for your content.
 Therefore, when sending JSON, you must explicitly select the data type using the -H "Content-Type: application/json" command-line switch.
-If you don't set the correct Content-Type, your app may not work.
-For example, if the server can accept XML and JSON data on the same API endpoint, setting the Content-Type to application/json will let the server know that the data came in JSON format.
+If you don't set the correct Content-Type, your web application may not work.
+For example, if the server can accept XML and JSON data on the same API endpoint, setting the Content-Type to application/xml will let the server know that the data came in XML format.